Financial-Times/dotcom-tool-kit/docs/developing-tool-kit.md

 There's a testing sandbox at [`core/sandbox`](/core/sandbox) with Tool Kit installed as a dependency.
 In that directory, you can run `npx dotcom-tool-kit --help` to see what hooks and tasks are available.

-Tool Kit tasks are implemented via a simple `async run()` function, and written in Typescript.

-In the future, there will be unit and integration tests for every package.

 ### Creating a plugin

 There's a script to create a skeleton plugin.
 Run: